druths/xp/README.md

 It aims to achieve these three things without introducing any overhead.
 You won't have to write more code than you currently are doing, write or maintain any extra documentation, or use fancy data management solutions.
-Whatever you are already doing, flex is compatible with it.
+Whatever you are already doing, xp is compatible with it.

-Flex is a command-line tool for building data-science pipelines, particularly in the research context.
+xp is a command-line tool for building data-science pipelines, particularly in the research context.
 By *pipeline*, we mean writing tasks that depend on one another.
 Imagine *make*, except with a lot of intelligence built into it that is relevant to data science work.

-Moreover, flex makes it easy to create and update pipelines while always retaining a connection to the data that the pipeline produced and is self-documenting at the same time.
+Moreover, xp makes it easy to create and update pipelines while always retaining a connection to the data that the pipeline produced and is self-documenting at the same time.

-*Detailed documentation is available on [readthedocs](http://flexds.readthedocs.org/en/latest/).*
+*Detailed documentation is available on [readthedocs](http://xpds.readthedocs.org/en/latest/).*

 # Installation #

-Install flex off [pypi](https://pypi.python.org/pypi?name=flexds&:action=display) using
+Install xp off [pypi](https://pypi.python.org/pypi?name=flexds&:action=display) using

 	pip install flexds